 See full recipe card below this post for ingredient quantities and full instructions.

 - Ground beef – I like to use 85/15 ground beef, which I think has the perfect balance of juicy fats and tender meat.

 - Taco seasoning – Use store-bought or homemade taco seasoning.

 - Chicken broth

 - Refried beans – Canned refried beans help save a lot of time since you don’t have to spend hours cooking the beans to perfection.
-I like the traditional refried beans but, once again, feel free to grab the spicier beans or fat-free beans.
+I like the traditional refried beans but, once again, feel free to grab the spicier beans, regular black beans, or fat-free beans.

 - Canned corn